 A teenage girl is in a coma after she and a friend were doused with petrol and set alight in an apparent satanic ritual.

-The girls, one 18 and the other 16, were among eight youngsters who went to a koppie behind the Linmeyer pool in Johannesburg on Friday night.
+The girls, one 18 and the other 16, were among eight youngsters who went to a koppie behind the Linmeyer swimming pool on Julius Street on Friday night.

 According to Samantha Theologo, her 18-year-old sister Kirsty has 75 percent burns to her body from the waist up.

-Samantha said the group of five boys and three girls knew one another well and her sister would hang out with them often.
+Samantha said the group of five boys and three girls knew each other well and her sister would hang out with them often.
 One of the boys was a neighbour and one of the girls lived on the same street.

 Teenagers say the koppie is a well-known spot for youngsters to sit at weekends to look at the view and drink.